Getting Started

 We use several pieces of technology to make the API work.
 If your intention is to run your own copy of it, please check our setup and make sure you are familiar with using these technologies at least on rudimentary level before you continue.

-Finally, the server itself is developed using Go, excellent, fast and secure programming language.
+Finally, the server itself is developed using Goarrow-up-right, excellent, fast and secure programming language.
 You will need to install and configure Go development environment to be able to build your copy of the API server.
-Please follow the official installation instructions.
+Please follow the official installation instructionsarrow-up-right.

 Last updated